Make disciples of all ages.

 - Students will be able to recruit and train lay volunteers for various local church ministries.

-- Students will be able to demonstrate basic competencies for leading as a ministry associate, youth minister, or family minister.
+- Students will be able to demonstrate basic competencies for leading in both the local church and in the marketplace.

 Frequently Asked Questions